-- 1. Remove cowlings C and D. (See page 7-7.) - Start the engine, warm it up for several minutes, and then turn it off. - 3.
+- 1. Remove cowlings C and D. (See page 7-8.) - Start the engine, warm it up for several minutes, and then turn it off. - 3.
 Place an oil pan under the engine to collect the used oil.

-4. Remove the engine oil filler cap and drain bolt to drain the oil from the crankcase.
+Remove the engine oil filler cap, the engine oil drain bolt and its gasket to drain the oil from the crankcase.

-1. Engine oil drain bolt
+- 1. Engine oil drain bolt - Gasket